This is a gear review of the Hyperlite Mountain Gear Unbound 2-person Tent 2025.

-The HMG Unbound Tent is the latest and newest tent from Hyperlite Mountain Gear.
-First impressions of this tent reveal that this tent is one of the Best Ultralight Tents.
-After several months of use, it is apparent that the HMG Unbound Tent is a serious contender as one of the best trekking pole tents.
+The HMG Unbound Tent is the latest from Hyperlite Mountain Gear.
+After almost 2 years of use and testing, it is apparent that the HMG Unbound Tent is a serious contender as one of the Best Ultralight Tents.

 The HMG Tent is lightweight, strong, very waterproof, and with enough room for 2 people to sleep, even if they are quite tall.
 With the addition of 2 waterproof zips on the vestibule with magnetic clips to keep it open when needed, it provides better weather protection than most other ultralight tents.
 Keep reading to find out more.